About Ironfest: Ironfest Inc. is a registered not for profit incorporated association and has been delivering quality events since 2005.

 In 2002/03 it moved to the State Mine Museum & in this fabulous setting became a real festival involving around 300 people (artists, performers & re-enactors) & attracting in excess of 3,000 visitors.

-In 2004 it was forced (because of parking & traffic concerns) to move to its current home the Lithgow Showground where it has grown exponentially; in 2015 involving over 1,200 participants & attracting close to 15,000 visitors.
+In 2004 it was forced (because of parking & traffic concerns) to move to its current home the Lithgow Showground where it has grown exponentially.

-Since inception Ironfest has attracted over 140,000 visitors to the region & contributed over $20 million directly into the local economy.
+Since inception Ironfest had attracted over 140,000 visitors to the region & contributed over $20 million directly into the local economy, as of 2016.